Pissaia92/rfm-anaylsis-uk/README.md

 All analysis was done in Python with Pandas, Plotly, and Streamlit — from data cleaning to visualization.

+(If the page does not display the elements correctly, change the theme to "light" in the top right corner.)

 👉 → Link for access: (Hugging Face) ↗ https://huggingface.co/spaces/Pissaia92/Custom-segm-db

-(If the page does not display the elements correctly, change the theme to "light" in the top right corner)
 ---
-## 📊 What It Does
+##  What It Does

 - Segments customers into key groups: **VIP, Loyal, At Risk, Inactive**
 - Visualizes revenue distribution and customer engagement